Ohio_529_Plan_Your_Solution_To_Student_Loan_Debt

 3. State income tax deduction for contributions to Ohio’s 529 Plan.
 As a resident of Ohio, you can currently deduct 529 contributions up to $4,000 per beneficiary, per year from your state income tax.
 However, with unlimited carry forward you can continue to deduct a large 529 plan contribution from your state income tax until all of it has been deducted.
 For instance, if you contribute $12,000 to your beneficiary’s account, you can deduct $4,000 from your state income tax for the next three years.

-Many 529 Investment Options
+Many 529 investment options

 The CollegeAdvantage Direct Plan offers a variety of investment options.
 You can also use our tools and calculators to determine your savings goals.
 After reviewing this information, you can start to build a 529 investment portfolio that best fits your family’s needs.
 The CollegeAdvantage Direct Plan offers target-enrollment portfoliosready-made, risk-based portfolios, individual investment vehicles, and FDIC-insured banking options.
 Ohio’s Direct 529 plan has partnered with leading investment managers VanguardDimensional Fund Advisors, and Fifth Third Bank to provide these 529 investment options.